He rambled to reporters after a downtown Atlanta shooting. Then, police say, he hijacked a bus - KESQ

 At a news conference Wednesday on the city’s “summer safety plan” — scheduled before Tuesday’s shooting and hijacking — Schierbaum told reporters that investigators believe Grier didn’t have a gun when he boarded the bus.

 Schierbaum said 17 people were on the bus, including the driver.
-The man who was shot — Ernest Byrd Jr., 58, according to the Fulton County medical examiner’s office — was taken to a hospital, where he died.
-Schierbaum said investigators believe Grier took Byrd’s gun and shot him with it.
+Byrd was taken to a hospital, where he died.

 Byrd’s family said he was a building engineer who lived much of his life in New York City and Marlton, New Jersey, before moving to Georgia about a decade ago.
 A lover of travel, his Masonic lodge and family, Byrd was engaged to be remarried, they said.